 Staple agriculture puts all of a region's economic eggs in one basket, in contrast to a diversified economy.
 When prices for the staple crop are low, or supplies diminished by a bad growing season, the entire region can suffer heavily.
 In the first half of the 1800's, Southern states were dependent upon cotton (though South Carolina grew indigo and rice as staple crops as well).
 Conflicts with Northern industrialists regarding Federal incentives/disincentives for cotton production led in part to the Civil War, just as conflicts between colonial Virginia planters and English merchants regarding tobacco prices and credit terms created a significant amount of distrust that led to the American Revolution.

-In 1613, John Rolfe grew a crop of "sweet-scented" tobacco from seeds imported from the Caribbean, rather than the harsh strain of tobacco that was native to Virginia.
-After the colonists discovered that England would pay high prices for the sweeter tobacco, a frenzy of tobacco planting followed.
+In 1613, John Rolfe grew a crop of "sweet-scented" tobacco from seeds that he probably collected while shipwrecked on Bermuda.
+His seeds were of a species different from the harsh strain of tobacco that was native to Virginia.
+The colonists discovered that England would pay high prices for the Virginia-grown tobacco, which otherwise had to be imported from Spanish colonies in the Caribbean.
+A frenzy of tobacco planting followed.

 Rolfe's product was popular, but smoking was already popular in Europe before Virginia was colonized.
-By 1604, James I was so repulsed by the habit that he issued A Counterblaste to Tobacco, three years before Jamestown was settled.
+By 1604, James I was so repulsed by the habit that he issued "A Counterblaste to Tobacco" three years before Jamestown was settled.

 The Spanish had seen the Aztecs using tobacco a century before Rolfe shipped his crop.
 Jean Nicot (the French ambassador to Portugal) often is credited with introducing tobacco to France.
 A monk may actually have been the first to bring it back from Brazil, but Nicot was honored by the botanical name for the species - Nicotiana tabacum.